jp-quant/jp-quant.github.io/_posts/2020-09-01-timeseries_bayesian_glm.md

 Facebook recently released an open-source tool called fbprophet allowing developers to not just tackle the complexity & non-linearity in time-series analysis, but also allow for a robust model-building to forecast any time-series data while accounting for *uncertainty* in every step of the way.

-After spending a month reading their published research paper, conducted by PhD mathematicians, as well as breaking down the codes from their open-source repository (Python), I was able to understand , in details, the mathematics & computational executions, thus built my own "
+After spending a month reading their published research paper, conducted by PhD mathematicians, as well as breaking down the codes from their open-source repository (Python), I was able to understand , in details, the mathematics & computational executions, thus built my own time-series forecaster with additional complexities added, utilizing the foundation of fbprophet.

 In this post, we will:

 1. Explore the core concept of a Generalized Linear Model (GLM).
 2. Break down the mathematics of fbprophet's GLM.
 3. Build our own version with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampling

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyOTkxNzA2Nl19
+eyJoaXN0b3J5IjpbLTIwODYxMzYxNDRdfQ==
 -->